Meniucha/SemiTransparentImgDisplay/README.md

 ![Alt text](https://i.imgur.com/UcENr0d.png?raw=true "Title")

-Use the opacity slider to make your image translucent and click transparent
+Use the opacity slider to make your image translucent and use the checkboxes to make it unclickable

 ![Alt text](https://i.imgur.com/ZBF4wN8.png?raw=true "Title")